Ritonavir (Oral route)

 - Use a specially marked measuring syringe or cup to measure each dose accurately.
 The average household teaspoon may not hold the right amount of liquid.

-- You can mix the oral liquid with chocolate milk or nutritional drinks (such as Ensure® or Advera®) to make it taste better.
-You should drink this medicine within one hour of mixing.
+- You can mix the oral liquid with chocolate milk or nutritional drinks (eg, Ensure® or Advera®) to make it taste better.
+You should drink this medicine within 1 hour of mixing.

 For patients taking the oral powder:

 - Check the label on the carton for the number of packets that you need to prepare a dose.
 Do not open a packet until you are ready to use it.

 - Mix the oral powder with food (eg, applesauce, vanilla pudding) or liquid (eg, water, infant formula, chocolate milk).
 If you will use a feeding tube to take this medicine, use water to mix the powder.

 - Use the mixture within 2 hours of preparing the dose.
 Be sure to drink or swallow all of it.
 Throw away the mixture if not used within 2 hours and prepare a new dose.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage forms (capsules, solution, powder, or tablets):

 - Adults—600 milligrams (mg) 2 times per day.